DITEP/KmemBERT/README.md

 It creates a folder in `./results` where results are saved.

 ```
-cd src
-python training.py <command-line-arguments>
+python -m src.training <command-line-arguments>
 ```

-Execute `python training.py -h` to know more about all the possible command line parameters (see below).
+Execute `python -m src.training -h` to know more about all the possible command line parameters (see below).

 ```
   -h, --help